 The best way to remove ticks is slowly and very carefully.
 There are some myths and home remedies like nail polish or cigarette lighters, but these are ineffective and may make it even more challenging for you to get the tick out.
 The best tool to get rid of ticks is pointy tweezers.
 No, your eyebrow tweezers will not do: ticks are small, so you need something thin that will get down between the tick and the surface of your skin.
 Using ordinary tweezers will just tear the tick and make it even harder to remove.
 Before pulling out the tweezers though, make sure you have cleaned the area around the bite with rubbing alcohol.
 Now you can get your pointy tweezers.
 Grasp the tick as close to the skin surface as possible and pull up firmly but slowly without jerking or twisting the tick.
 If the head still remains, don’t worry; it will fall out in a few days and the bite will heal.

 What Do I Do After I’ve Removed The Tick?

 After removing the tick, you have two options: save it or get rid of it.
 You can save the tick by sealing it in a plastic baggie and bringing it to your doctor so that they may test it for carrying diseases.
 If you decide to just simply get rid of it, just flush it down the toilet or drown it in rubbing alcohol.

-Ticks are an important concern, but don’t let them stop you from enjoying the last moments of summer while it lasts!
+Ticks are an important concern, but don’t let them stop you from enjoying the last moments of summer!
 Remembering to wear long clothes, using tick repellent, and checking periodically will all help in preventing ticks from bothering you and your loved ones.
 If you plan on enjoying the outdoors soon, you can now feel confident in knowing the treatment and prevention methods for ticks.
-Enjoy the rest of your summer, Connecticut!
+For more information reach out to the professionals at Connecticut Pest Elimination.
+Enjoy the rest of your summer!